Phil's Magic Market shows an array of classic and antique magic being sold by Phil Schwartz.

 For information or to make a purchase, CLICK the EMAIL ME link on the left below.

 The Ultimate Thayer Commemorative Coin.
-For a limited time you can purchase the coin only for $19 plus shipping.
 This coin is magnificent with the Thayer Hindoo head logo and Floyd Thayer's years with the company on one side.
 The Wand of the West, a set of billiard balls and 2009 are embossed on the other side.
 Solid brass, deep embossed, two-colors.
-Minted by Bob Albo and me.
-Price is $19 plus $6 for US Priority Mail.
+Minted by Dr. Bob Albo and me.